Travel Guide to Thessaloniki - Greece’s Second City

 There’s lots of pretty neoclassical architecture and especially along Leof.
 Vasileos Georgiou street, there are lots of ornate palaces and mansions, many of which have been repurposed into cafes, restaurants, and cultural centers.
 Restaurants and shops cater to a local crowd so it’s a nice break from more touristy areas.

 Makedonia Palace - A lovely modern hotel with spacious and well appointed rooms right by the water.
-The rooftop, with a pleasant seating area, is very pleasant and the hotel also has a very large pool.
+The rooftop has a pleasant seating area and the hotel also has a very large pool.
 Nightly rates begin at around $180 USD.

 Villa Clio - Located inside of a renovated neoclassical building, the design here is eclectic and unique.
 It’s a nice mid-range option in a pleasant residential area.
 Rooms from $125 USD.